tdwg/bdq/tg2/_build_review/templates/list/bdqtest/bdqtest_termlist-header.md

 The set of information most relevant to the BDQ Tests can be found in the following subset of resources:

-- **BDQ Tests and Assertions** - Defines how each Test is modeled using standard vocabulary terms and how it should behave under various conditions.
-This document.
+- [**BDQ Tests: Concepts and Use**](../../guide/bdqffdq/index.md) - Defines how each Test is modelled using standard vocabulary terms and how it should behave under various conditions.
 - [**BDQ Tests Quick Reference Guide**](../../terms/bdqtest/index.md) - Provides a concise, easy-to-read reference about the BDQ Tests.
-- **BDQ Tests and Assertions List of Terms** - Provides the complete normative definitions of the BDQ Tests.
-This document.
+- **BDQ Tests and Assertions List of Terms** - Provides the complete normative definitions of the BDQ Tests *(this document)*.
   - [**CSV list of BDQ Tests**](../../../dist/bdqtest_singlerecord_tests_current.csv) - A convenience CSV file listing single record Tests.
   - [**CSV term-version file of BDQ Tests**](../../../vocabulary/bdqtest_term_versions.csv)
   - [**RDF/Turtle Serialization of BDQ Tests**](../../../dist/bdqtest.ttl)
   - [**RDF/XML Serialization of BDQ Tests**](../../../dist/bdqtest.xml)
 - [**BDQ User's Guide**](../../guide/users/index.md) - For anyone interested in how to use the BDQ Tests in practice.
 - [**BDQ Implementer's Guide**](../../guide/implementers/index.md) - For anyone interested in the technical implementation of the BDQ Tests.
+- [**Tutorial: From Use Case to Test**](../../tutorial/index.md) - Worked out examples of defining new `Use Cases` and new Tests.

 ### 1.4 Term List Distributions (non-normative)